osvathbotond/cpp_vector_norm/README.md

 ## Hardware used for testing
 - CPU: AMD Ryzen 5 3600X (6 cores, 12 threads)
-- GPU: Nvidia GeForce RTX 2070 Super
+- GPU: NVIDIA GeForce RTX 2070 Super

 ## CPU
 For the parallel processing, I used the async and future.